mluessi/intro-to-git-and-github/index.rst

 -----

-Gettting Started with github Cont.
+Getting Started with github Cont.
 ----------------------------------

 - Clone the repository